EnergyTransition/ESDL-gitbook/esdl-concepts/data-types/items-assets-and-energyassets/overview-of-energyassets.md

 Currently the following producer assets exist:

-* PVPanel: Represents an individual PV panel or an installation of PV panels on a roof for example.
+* PVPanel: Represents an individual PV panel
+* PVInstallation: Represents an installation of PV panels on a roof, road, water, or building-integrated.
 * PVParc: Represents a PV parc.
 * SolarCollector: Represents an individual solar collector or an installation of solar collector panels.
 * WindTurbine: Represents an individual windturbinbe.